An ID. Buzz parked on a city street at night.

 Discover in more detail what’s included in your service, and learn how we keep your electric van running smoothly.

-Servicing at Van Centres: here to keep you moving
+Servicing at Van Centres: here to keep your electric vehicle in tip top shape

-A VW technician using an iPad while sitting in the passenger seat of a VW vehicle.
+A VW technician using a laptop while sitting in the passenger seat of a VW vehicle.

 Who can service my vehicle?